StacklokLabs/toolhive-actions/mcp-config/README.md

 ## License

-This action is part of the Stacklok Toolhive Actions collection and is licensed under the same terms as the parent repository.
+This action is part of the Stacklok ToolHive Actions collection and is licensed under the same terms as the parent repository.